Long range random walks and associated geometries on groups of polynomial growth: Space-time regularity for

 \end{pro} \begin{proof} It suffices to prove the case $m=0$ (for $m>0$, use the previous lemma to reduce to the case $m=0$).
 By the Cauchy-Schwarz inequality and the assumed Poincar\'e inequality,

 \end{proof} \ \

-\textbf{Acknowledgements.} The research of ZC is supported by Simons Foundation Grant 520542, a Victor Klee Faculty Fellowship at UW, and NNSFC grant 11731009., TK by the Grant-in-Aid for Scientific Research (A) 17H01093, Japan, LSC by NSF grants DMS-1404435 and DMS-1707589, JW by the National Natural Science Foundation of China (No.\ 11522106), the Fok Ying Tung Education Foundation (No.\ 151002) and the Program for Probability and Statistics: Theory and Application (No.\ IRTL1704).
+\textbf{Acknowledgements.} We are grateful to the referee for helpful comments.
+The research of ZC is supported by Simons Foundation Grant 520542, a Victor Klee Faculty Fellowship at UW, and NNSFC grant 11731009, TK by the Grant-in-Aid for Scientific Research (A) 17H01093, Japan, LSC by NSF grants DMS-1404435 and DMS-1707589, and JW by NNSFC grant 11831014, the Program for Probability and Statistics: Theory and Application (No.\ IRTL1704), and the Program for Innovative Research Team in Science and Technology in Fujian Province University (IRTSTFJ).

 0.2truein

 { {\bf Zhen-Qing Chen}

 Department of Mathematics, University of Washington, Seattle, WA 98195, USA.